browserengineering/book/book/graphics.md

 Doing all of this by hand is a bit of a drag, so programs usually use a *graphical toolkit* to simplify these steps.
-These toolkits allow you to describe your program\'s window in terms of *widgets* like buttons, tabs, or text boxes, and take care of drawing and redrawing the window contents to match that description.
+These toolkits allow you to describe your program's window in terms of *widgets* like buttons, tabs, or text boxes, and take care of drawing and redrawing the window contents to match that description.